Uvacoder/uva-snippets-collection/Javascript/Loops.md

 <h2>For Loop</h2>

-The foor loop, is the one we use more.
+The `foor loop`, is the one we use more.

 ```javascript
 var x = [1, 2, 3, 4, 5];